 4 teaspoons dried green tea leaves, or contents of 2 green tea bags

-Measure out all ingredients into a blender or small food processor (Magic Bullet-type works great).
+Measure out all ingredients into a blender or small food processor (a Magic Bullet works great for this.)

 Blend for 30 seconds or so, until you have a nice, smooth powder.
 Done!